Slendys228/MusicPlugin/README.md

 # MusicPlugin
-This plugin change music in Main Menu.
-You need to insert a music file by path: C:/Program Files (x86)/Steam/steamapps/common/Content Warning/Plugins/MusicPlugin/mainmusic.mp3
+For change music in Menu you need to insert a music file by path: Content Warning\Plugins\MusicPlugin For change music from Player you need insert a music files by path: Content Warning\Plugins\MusicPlugin\Music